OFFICE HOURS: Monday – Thursday: 8:00am to 5:00pm • Friday: 8:00am to 3:00pm

 - 12/21/2020 – A Message From the Auraria Executives Council

-Although scheduled appointments are encouraged, individual walk-up vaccines are available with no scheduled appointment.
+Although scheduled appointments are encouraged, individual walk-up vaccines are available with no scheduled appointment based on vaccine availability.

 Please follow campus vaccine and testing signage, entering the Plaza Building at the East entrance, opposite the Campus Recreation building.
 See below for directions and information on parking.
 Refer to the campus map for additional information on the new vaccine and testing site location.

 Based on CDC Guidelines minors between the ages of 12-17 years are eligible to receive the Pfizer-BioNTech vaccine.
 A parent or guardian must sign a consent when registering a minor online or in-person.
 Additionally, a guardian (not required to be same individual that signed the consent) must be present at check-in prior to the minor receiving the vaccine.